cosmos/sdk-tutorials/academy/ibc/relayerintro.md

 ![IBC overview](/academy/ibc/images/ibcoverview.png)

 It is useful to briefly recap what relaying is and why it is important.
-IBC aims to offer blockchains a protocol to enable reliable, secure and permissionless transfer of packets of data.
-The protocol is agnostic with respect to the data, paving the way for application developers to develop a range of possible interchain services (fungible and non-fungible token transfers are an obvious candidate, but also arbitrary cross-chain messaging via [Interchain accounts](https://interchain-io.medium.com/welcome-to-the-ibc-gang-lets-talk-f469883e0ffe)).
+IBC aims to offer blockchains a protocol to enable reliable, secure, and permissionless transfer of packets of data.
+The protocol is agnostic with respect to the data, paving the way for application developers to develop a range of possible interchain services (fungible and non-fungible token transfers are an obvious candidate, but also arbitrary cross-chain messaging via [interchain accounts](https://interchain-io.medium.com/welcome-to-the-ibc-gang-lets-talk-f469883e0ffe)).

 On a high level, this works as follows.
 A module on a source chain wants to send a packet to a destination chain.
 It submits a message to the source chain that stores a commitment proof on-chain and logs an event with the packet information.
 With this information and the proof, you can submit a message to the IBC client on the destination chain, which will verify the proof and (if successful) store a receipt on-chain and have the receiving module execute the required actions according to the packet data.
 The acknowledgement and timeout functionality has been discussed [previously](../ibc/channels.md).